BenjaminFrancoisPardo/js-todo-app/README.md

 2. Install Node.js on your machine if you do not already have it.
 Execute the command "npm i" in a terminal at the project's location.

 3. Install Docker on your machine if do not already have it.
 Execute the command "docker compose up" in a terminal at the project's location.
    If the process exits because it cannot find a reference to your OS and architecture, this means you will have to use another mongo image.
 You will have to edit the image field in the docker-compose.yml file.
 You may try "mongo:latest" or search for another tag here: https://hub.docker.com/_/mongo/tags.
-It is important that you choose a version superior to 6.0.0.

 4. Execute the command "npm run start" at the project's location (or "npm run watch" for hot server reload).